Physico-mathematical model of open quantum systems with varying particle number: The effective Hamiltonian

+In the following, we will discuss some aspects of the above proof in detail and also how our result complements the existing literature.

-\item In order to emphasize the range of validity of the expression \eqref{eq:effectiveHamiltonian}, we will recapitulate the necessary assumptions that were invoked during its derivation.
-First, we implicitly used (i) the assumption of varying particle number and its consequence, \cref{pro:FockSpace}, to situate ourselves in Fock space.
-Next, we employed (ii) the surface-to-volume ratio approximation, \cref{eq:STVR}, to rewrite $\EV_\rho [H_\SFT]$ in terms of the operator $H_\SFS \otimes \id_\SFR + \id_\SFS \otimes H_\SFR$.
-Thereafter, to arrive at the intermediate result \eqref{eq:expectedEnergyReservoir}, we had to assume that (iii) the open system is macroscopically large, yet significantly smaller than the reservoir, and that (iv) the systems $\SFS$ and $\SFR$ have reached thermodynamic equilibrium.
-Without any of these four assumptions, \cref{eq:effectiveHamiltonian} is no longer valid.
-In fact, step (ii) is the reason why we could introduce the chemical potential in the first place.
-Without this approximation, $\mu$ cannot be defined as in \cref{eq:chemicalPotential} because it is no longer a constant (in particular, $\mu_\SFS \neq \mu_\SFR$) since if the open system is too small, then the exchange of particles with the reservoir drastically changes the physics of $\SFS$ (in particular, $\mu_\SFS$ changes), and, thus, higher-order terms in the expansion \eqref{eq:expansionER} become relevant; for example, the second-order term involves the change of the chemical potential with respect to the number of particles:
+\emph{Regarding the proof of \cref{thm:effectiveHamiltonian}}, we emphasize \emph{first} that its crucial element consists in treating the reservoir's energy $E_\SFR = \tr_{\MH_\SFR} (H_\SFR \rho_\SFR)$ as a function of $N - N_\SFS$, and the system's particle number $N_\SFS$ as a small perturbation of $N$.
+This permits a series expansion of $E_\SFR$, which corresponds to a coarse graining of the microscopic model of the reservoir since only a first-order response of $\SFR$ to changes in the particle number of $\SFS$ is kept.
+Therefore, $H_\SFR$ does not appear in \cref{eq:effectiveHamiltonian} anymore, and the influence of the reservoir on the open system is reduced to the chemical potential. \emph{Second}, let us comment on some of the employed assumptions.
+Most importantly, the derivation of \eqref{eq:effectiveHamiltonian} relied on (i) the surface-to-volume ratio approximation \eqref{eq:STVR} to rewrite $\EV_\rho [H_\SFT]$ in terms of the operator $H_\SFS \otimes \id_\SFR + \id_\SFS \otimes H_\SFR$; (ii) Assumption \ref{enu:A1.1} and \cref{eq:smallMSF} entailing that $\SFS$ is macroscopically large (yet significantly smaller than $\SFR$) and that the relative fluctuation of $N_\SFS$ is small to justify $\varepsilon \ll 1$ for all statistical realizations of $\SFS$, and to connect $N_\SFS$ with the operator $\MSN$; (iii) the thermodynamic equilibrium Assumption \ref{enu:A1.2}, which implied that $\mu = \mu_\SFR$.
+Dropping any of these, \cref{eq:effectiveHamiltonian} loses its validity.
+In fact, without the approximation (i), the chemical potential of $\SFS$ cannot be given by \cref{eq:chemicalPotential} because it is no longer a constant: if the open system is too small (in the sense that surface effects play a significant role), then the exchange of particles with the reservoir drastically changes the physics of $\SFS$ (in particular, $\mu_\SFS$ changes), and thus higher-order terms in the expansion \eqref{eq:expansionER} will become relevant; for example, the second-order term involves the change of the chemical potential with respect to the number of particles: